The town itself is renowned for its harbour and market, as well as its long, sandy beaches with outstanding views of the Black Isle and Moray Firth.

 Nairn is situated on the A96, 15 miles east of Inverness and 80 miles west of Aberdeen.
 From the direction of Inverness, turn left from the A96 at Nairn Old Parish Church and onto Seabank Road which leads to Golf View as the last building on the right.
 On approaching Nairn from the east, drive through the town centre on the A96 until you see the Parish Church on the right hand side.
 Turn right here into Seabank Road and follow the road down towards the sea where Golf View is located on the right hand side.

-Views from the hotel across the Moray Firth
+Views from the pool across the Moray Firth

 Brodie Castle, Cawdor Castle and Duffus Castle nearby